Dynamic Feedback Linearization of Control Systems with Symmetry

-\begin{rem} Theorem \ref{prolongationPredictor} and Corollary \ref{prolongationPredictor-cor} do more than provide a bound on the number of partial prolongations required to produce a SFL control system $\mathrm{pr}\CH_G$.
-They also tells us which controls need to be prolonged.
-Moreover, as is by now clear, cascade linearization gives a general canonical procedure for expressing a control system that is not DFL by differentiation of given inputs to one that is. \end{rem}
+\begin{Remark} Theorem \ref{prolongationPredictor} and Corollary \ref{prolongationPredictor-cor} do more than provide a bound on the number of partial prolongations required to produce a SFL control system $\operatorname{pr}\CH_G$.
+They also tell us which controls need to be prolonged.
+Moreover, as is by now clear, cascade linearization gives a~general canonical procedure for expressing a control system that is not DFL by differentiation of given inputs to one that is. \end{Remark}